tristanseifert/libcommunism/index.md

 libcommunism is intended to be a really, really fast, portable, and small implementation of cooperative multithreading in userspace.
 It provides a common C++ interface to clients, similar to the C++ `std::thread` class.
-The caller decides when threads are executed by explicitly switching to them function call style.
+The caller decides when threads are executed by explicitly switching to them, function call style.

 Like kernel threads, each cooperative thread (cothread) has its own stack.
 By performing the context switching in user space (i.e. making it explicit by calling the thread's `switchTo()` method) the significant cost of a switch into the kernel, and the associated kernel processing time is completely removed.